 One day you may discover that someone else has published your song on their website and sells it under their own name.

 Now you are in a position where you need to prove that you're the actual creator of the song.
 To do this you'll need to have a date and time proof that your work existed earlier than when the infringer had possession of it.

 This is where the importance of copyright registration comes into play.
-If you have your song registered with an independent third-party copyright service like Copyright House, you will have that all-important proof of ownership from a fully documented date and time.
+If you have your song registered with the independent third-party copyright service of Copyright House, you will have that all-important proof of registration from a fully documented date and time.

 Proof of copyright is therefore essential and you should register your copyright as soon as possible.
-Before you publish, give out or show your work to anyone else, register your copyright through Copyright House's copyright service and enjoy peace of mind.
+Before you publish, don't give out or show your work to anyone else.
+Instead, register your copyright through Copyright House's copyright service and enjoy peace of mind.

+Even if your work is not yet fully finished, registration is important.
 Registering copyright of your creative work at different stages of its evolution shows its natural development.
-By registering each of these developments you are further strengthening the proof that you are the owner of the work.
+By registering each of these developments you are further strengthening the proof that you are the copyright owner of the work.